cesar-douady/open-lmake/doc/src/backends.md

   A reasonable value probably lies in the 10-100 range.
   Default is 10.
 - `repo_key` : This is a string which is add in front of open-lmake job names to make SGE job names.
-  This key is meant to be a short identifier of the repository.
+  This key is meant to be a short identifier of the repo.
-  By default it is the base name of the repository followed by `:`.
+  By default it is the base name of the repo followed by `:`.
   Note that SGE precludes some characters and these are replaced by close looking characters (e.g. `;` instead of `:`).
-- `root`         : The root directory of the SGE daemon.
+- `root`         : The root dir of the SGE daemon.
 This is translated into `$SGE_ROOT` when SGE commands are called.
 This entry must be specified.
 - `cpu_resource` : This is the name of a resource used to require cpu's.
   For example if specified as `cpu_r` and the rule of a job contains `resources={'cpu':2}`, this is translated into `-l cpu_r=2` on the `qsub` command line.
 - `mem_resource` : This is the name of a resource used to require memory in MB.